Program Description

 Required Spanish Civilization and Culture Course (choose one):

-Language Placement Testing or consult with an academic advisor in the School of International Letters and Cultures regarding placement into Spanish language classes.
+See information about Language Placement Testing or consult with an academic advisor in the School of International Letters and Cultures regarding placement into Spanish language classes.
 Students testing into higher Spanish language courses may need overrides to enroll.

 Prerequisite courses may be needed in order to complete the requirements of this minor.